jonlabelle/docker-network-tools/README.md

 Images are published to both [Docker Hub](https://hub.docker.com/r/jonlabelle/network-tools) and [GitHub Container Registry](https://github.com/jonlabelle/docker-network-tools/pkgs/container/network-tools) with multi-architecture support (linux/amd64 and linux/arm64).

-### Why Use the `latest` Tag
+### Always use the `latest` tag

-The `latest` tag is automatically updated with weekly security patches, bug fixes, and tool updates from the Alpine Linux base image and all network utilities.
-This ensures you're always running the most secure and stable version without needing to track specific releases.
+> [!Important]

-> [!Important] > **Always use the `latest` tag** (e.g., `jonlabelle/network-tools:latest`) rather than specific version tags.
-To maintain manageable storage, only the last 25 builds are retained in the registries, and older tagged versions may be removed.
-The `latest` tag ensures you always have access to the most secure and up-to-date version of the image.
+> **Always use the `latest` tag** (e.g., `jonlabelle/network-tools:latest`) rather than specific version tags.
+The `latest` tag is automatically updated with weekly security patches, bug fixes, and tool updates, ensuring you always have access to the most secure and up-to-date version.
+Additionally, to maintain manageable storage, only the last 25 builds are retained in the registries, and older tagged versions may be removed.

 ## Related